marcinrogacki/dotfiles/repository/pass/README.md

 key).

 ### Which subkey will be used when there will be more for given primary key?
-Pass uses file ~/.password-store/.gpg-id to determine it.
+pass uses file ~/.password-store/.gpg-id to determine it.

 ### What if encryption key will expire?
 Storage can be read, but no more entries can be inserted.
 Expired key is not